estafons/Inharmonic-String-Detection/exps/README.md

 ### Training for GuitarSet
 Methods for training on the guitarset dataset on isolated note instances can be found in ```GuitarTrain.py``` script.
 A folder structure as <#midi_note>──<#string>──><#good> is expected where cropped note instances are stored for the specified midi_note and string number (strings are numbered 0,1,2,3,4,5 as E,A,G,D,B,e).
 Running the ```GuitarSetTrainWrapper``` method will print the betas computed and return a ```StringBetas``` object where they are stored.
 Also the user can specify the frets she wishes to train on on the ```constants.ini``` file at constant ***train_frets***.

+# Calling HjerrildTest or GuitarSetTest
+For now call as python HjerrildTest.py /absolute/path/to file/constants.ini /absolute/path/to/data/folder/
+containing training data, annotations and audio files as displayed above.